-We believe that our performance and future success depend upon several factors including macroeconomic uncertainties, continuing effects of COVID-19 pandemic, continued recovery from global supply shortages, impact of inflation on consumer spending, and our ability to develop technology leadership and expand our markets.
+We believe that our performance and future success depend upon several factors including macroeconomic and geopolitical uncertainties, epidemic diseases, impact of inflation on consumer spending, and our ability to transition from a component provider to a wireless systems provider and to develop technology leadership and expand our markets.

-Our performance and future success also depend on factors such as manufacturing costs, continued investments in our growth, our ability to expand into growing addressable markets, including consumer, enterprise, and automotive, the average selling prices of our products per device, the number of antennas per device, and our ability to diversify the number of devices that incorporate our antenna products.
+Our performance and future success also depend on factors such as continued investments in our growth, our ability to expand into growing addressable markets, including consumer, enterprise, and automotive, the average selling prices of our products per device, manufacturing costs and our ability to diversify the number of devices that incorporate our antenna products.
 Our customers are price conscious, and our operating results are affected by pricing pressure which may force us to lower prices below our established list prices.
 In addition, a few end-customer devices which incorporate our antenna products comprise a significant amount of our sales, and the discontinuation or modification of such devices may materially and adversely affect our sales and results of operations.
 Our ability to maintain or increase our sales depends on, among other things:

-- New and existing end customers selecting our solutions for their wireless devices and networks; - The proliferation of Wi-Fi connected home devices and data intensive applications; - Investments in our growth to address customer needs; - The impact of the global supply shortage on our business and that of our end customers; - Our ability to target new end markets; - Development of our product offerings and technology solutions; - International expansion in light of continuing global tensions; - Ability to successfully integrate past and any future acquisitions.
+- new and existing end customers selecting our solutions for their wireless devices and networks; - investments in our growth to address customer needs; - development of our product offerings and technology solutions; - our ability to target new end markets; - the proliferation of Wi-Fi connected home devices and data intensive applications; - the impact of global supply shortages on our business and that of our end customers; - international expansion in light of continuing global tensions; and - the ability to successfully integrate past and any future acquisitions.

 In addition, inflation generally affects us by increasing our raw material and employee-related costs and other expenses.
-Our financial condition and results of operations may also be impacted by other factors we may not be able to control, such as uncertain global economic conditions, global trade disputes or political instability, as well as conflicts around the world.
-We do not believe that such factors had a material adverse impact on our results of operations during 2022.
+Our financial condition and results of operations may also be impacted by other factors we may not be able to control, such as uncertain global economic conditions, pandemics and epidemics, global trade disputes or political instability, as well as conflicts around the world.
+We do not believe that such factors had a material adverse impact on our results of operations during 2023.